-c) Secretarial Auditor: Pursuant to the provisions of Section 204 of the Companies Act, 2013 and The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s R. Sridharan & Associates, a firm of Company Secretaries in practice to undertake the Secretarial Audit of the company.
+c) Secretarial Auditor: Pursuant to the provisions of Section 204 of the Companies Act.
+2013 and The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s R. Sridharan firm of Associates, a Company Secretaries in practice to undertake the Secretarial Audit of the company.
 The Report of the secretarial audit is annexed herewith as "Annexure II".

-8. NON- CONVERTIBLE DEBENTURES
+9. NON- CONVERTIBLE DEBENTURES

-No Non-Convertible Debentures is outstanding as on 31.03.2019.
+No Non-Convertible Debentures is outstanding as on 31.03.2020.

-9. FIXED DEPOSITS
+10. FIXED DEPOSITS

-The company has stopped accepting fresh deposits from 1stJune, 2002 and renewals from 1stAugust, 2005.
 During the year under review, the Company has not accepted deposit from the public falling within the ambit of Section 73 of the Companies Act, 2013 and The Companies (Acceptances of Deposits) Rules, 2014.

-10. RISK MANAGEMENT FRAMEWORK
+11. RISK MANAGEMENT FRAMEWORK